zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 **NOTE: CASB is a dynamic service that is, by design, constantly in flux.
 As a result, what you see in the console may not match exactly with the lab screenshots.
 Screenshots are provided solely for illustrative purposes to help guide you directionally through the CASB console.**

-For consistency and for the ease of use-cases implementation, you will use a personal **email account (e.g. Gmail, Yahoo, Outlook) to sign-up for your Salesforce and Box developer instances**, and for CASB application registration you will use the following naming convention:
+For consistency and for the ease of use-cases implementation, you will use a personal **email account (e.g. Gmail, Yahoo, Outlook) to sign-up for your Salesforce developer instance**, and for CASB application registration you will use the following naming convention:

 `COSE_location+room_appName_GroupNumber` *(e.g. **COSE_AU1_Salesforce_G1**, **COSE_AU1_Salesforce_G2**)*